MohamedEmary/graduation-project/discussion/first-term/discussion.md

    2. Divide the interval $[y, -y]$ into $s$ equal sections.
    3. Generate points from the two intervals that will be used to generate the polynomial.
    4. Use the random numbers we got $r$ to add some noise to the points.
-   5. Apply lagrange interpolation to the points to generate the polynomial.
+   5. Apply Newton Forward Difference interpolation to the points to generate the polynomial Since the points are equally spaced.
 4. Now we have the polynomial and the plaintext integer representation so we will subtract the plaintext integer from the polynomial representation
 5. We get the root of the polynomial which will be the ciphertext using HybridBF algorithm which is a hybrid algorithm between the bisection method and false position method and it will be discussed later.